internetguru/laravel-feedback/README.md

 subject (optional, default "Feedback")  Subject line used for outgoing mail.

 title (optional, default "Feedback")  Heading shown above the form.

+description (optional, default "Your feedback is valuable...")
+Descriptive text
+    displayed below the title to provide context for the form.

 submit (optional, default browser value)  Text for the submit button.